ZorinArch/twidere-x-bin/README.md

-# twidere-x-bin
-Next generation of Twidere for Android
+# TwidereX for Arch Linux